gsblabsio/azorus-v2-landing/content/en/docs/whitepaper/team.md

 Chris (CurbsideProphet) is an active member of the Ergo community with contributions across many projects which include but are not limited to: {tidyergo}[^tidyergo], the 15 days of Ergo seed phrases[^seedphrases], the Enigma NFT series[^enigma], the ErgoDEX pricing app[^ergodex], r/ergonauts[^reddit], and The Delphi Project[^delphi].

-## Lead Developer: TenStepsAKill
+## Lead Developer: Walter Bodwell

-Anon (for now).
-Staff software engineer who has worked at multiple web2 technology companies where you most likely know or have used all of his software products.
+Walter is the founder of Planigle[^wbodwell], a company which provides consulting, training and tools to help teams get the most out of agile development.
+While at Planigle, Walter has worked with companies from start ups to large enterprises to assist them in their software practices.
+He has also developed an agile project management tool to help teams manage their backlogs, their iterations and their releases.

 ## Art Director: Kenny Nguyen

 Kenny[^knguyen] is a graphic designer from the greater Los Angeles area with over 10 years of experience in brand marketing creative.
 He specializes in visual storytelling, visual identity and brand marketing helping teams launch product from a graphic perspective.

-## Technical Advisor: Walter Bodwell

-Walter is the founder of Planigle[^wbodwell], a company which provides consulting, training and tools to help teams get the most out of agile development.
-While at Planigle, Walter has worked with companies from start ups to large enterprises to assist them in their software practices.
-He has also developed an agile project management tool to help teams manage their backlogs, their iterations and their releases.

 <br>
 <br>